Semi-ATE/QScreenCast/README.md

 (myenv) me@mybox:~$ conda install -c conda-forge QScreenCast
 ```

-**Note:** that QScreenCast needs pyqt >= 5.12, conda-forge has this (eventhough semi-broken) hence the `-c conda-forge` as the anaconda channel still only has the 5.9.2, but that version doesn't have the Qt Multimedia backend, and QScreenCast needs that, so until pyqt 5.15.3 is out (and adopted by anaconda), pure anaconda users are left in the cold 😭

 ### pip

 ```bash
 me@mybox:~$ pip install QScreenCast
 ```

-**Note:** The pip installation is not tested so much, we test the conda installation, but as the project is released to PyPi and a conda-forge feedstock 'monitors' the Python Package Index, it should work (if pip can resolve the dependencies that is) Also worth noting is that the PyPi version depends on PyQt5 whereas the conda version depends on pyqt.
 ## Example

 The repo holds an `example` directory where it is demonstrated how to use the QScreenCast button in your own application.